sh-Shubham17/CineSuggest/frontend/README.md

 # About
-This is the forntend of the project CineSuggest,a movie search, review and recommendation application.
+This is the frontend of the project CineSuggest,a movie search, review and recommendation application.

 # setup